UrielGuy/bettercppsax/README.md

 struct JSONToken {
     JSONTokenType type;
-    json_val value;
+    json_val value = std::nullopt;
 };
 ```

-This allows us to express every token as a single variable, so every state can be expressed as a method, taking
+This allows us to express every token as a single object with the token type and an optional value. so every state can be expressed as a method, taking
 the current token as a parameter.
 These are also relatively cheap and can be passed by value.
-We are now only required to create a single "native" event handler, and translate all events into this structure.
+We are now only
+required to create a single "native" event handler, and translate all events into this structure.

 ### State Managment